 Integrating MI with physical therapy treatment may reduce bradykinesia in patients with PD.
 MI could be an essential component of the cognitive strategies provided to these patients37.
 Avanzino L 201338 observed the effects of MI on sequential movements in Parkinson's patients.
-The synchronization-continuation paradigm assessed the motor timing arrears in sequential movements through MI.
+The synchronizationcontinuation paradigm assessed the motor timing arrears in sequential movements through MI.
 Results suggested that PD patients showed discerning deficits in motor timing and motor execution, which can affect motor planning.
 It was also concluded that Timing deficits could affect MI abilities.

-MI techniques are used not only for PD rehabilitation but also for other disorders, as recent studies suggest for other neurological disorders such as cerebrovascular accidents, spinal cord injury and non-neurological disorders such as after knee arthroplasty and amputation^{39,40}.
+MI techniques are used not only for PD rehabilitation but also for other disorders, as recent studies suggest neurological for other disorders such as cerebrovascular accidents, spinal cord injury and nonneurological disorders such as after knee arthroplasty and amputation^{39,40}.
 Although MI is very effective in various disorders, its limitations still influence its effectiveness.
-One necessity of MI is a quiet environment and one's concentration skills, so that these factors can affect its effectiveness.
+One necessity of MI is a quiet environment and one's concentration skills, so these factors can affect its effectiveness.
 Other factors that control its efficacy are longer session duration and age-related discrepancies^{39,41}.
-Limitations reported in studies were small sample size^{6,19,42}, no follow-up6, short duration intervention, uncertainty about the dose and sensitivity of assessment tools19.

-MI in the physical Rehabilitation of PD has an essential role in activating the neural network of the brain, thus enhancing the overall function of the brain.
-In addition to improving motor function, there are various benefits of MI, such as its non-invasive nature, no safety issues, no need for equipment and trained staff and can be used in home-based intervention39.
+Limitations reported in studies were small sample size^{6,19,42}, no follow-up6, short duration intervention, uncertainty about the dose and sensitivity of assessment tools19 as its non-invasive nature, no safety issues, no need for equipment and trained staff and can be used in home-based intervention39.
 The only English literature added to our review was one of the limitations of our study.
 Besides these benefits, further high-quality clinical trials are required to implement MI as a therapeutic tool in the physical Rehabilitation of PD.
 Furthermore, more extensive studies should examine how MI practice combines with conventional PT for patients with Parkinson's disease, given the clinical and statistical significance of the findings.